i-am-tinaz/Coursera-Work/README.md

 # Coursera-Work
-I take many courses on Coursera outside school.
-I'll upload some of the exercise code eventually.
+I take many courses on Coursera and I'll upload some of the exercise code eventually.